-D’Arcy Thompson Lecture Theatre, Dundee University
+D’Arcy Thompson Lecture Theatre, Tower Building, University of Dundee

-Also we would like to point you in the direction of our YouTube page, where there are some excellent videos of previous talks by Ben Tatler, Sir Philip Cohen and Barbara Webb.
+We would like to point you in the direction of our YouTube page, where there are some excellent videos of previous talks by Ben Tatler, Sir Philip Cohen and Barbara Webb.

 You can view all these videos here http://www.youtube.com/user/BritishSciTayFife.